JuliaPlots/PlotDocs.jl/docs/gallery/gaston/index.md

 # Gaston

-To switch to Gaston backend, you can use:
+To switch to the `Gaston` backend, you can use:

 ```julia
 using Plots